andrew-d-gordon/Line-Find/line-set/README.md

 # Find Lines Through Points
 This project serves as a library of code for the purpose of finding lines that cross through a number of unique points from a set of points.
 The driver code within find_lines.py utilizes the other modules within src/ in order to achieve it's functionality.
-It is run with several flags which can be utilized to specify an input file and the threshold of how many points a line must cross through.
+It is best to set several flags which specify an input file and the threshold of how many points a line must cross through.
+More information on available functions, objects, and line finding algorithms can be found in the docs folder.

 Here is an example of how to run the program using unit_tests/test_9_set_9 as input.
 (As run from within src/)